 - EN13356:2001 – Visibility accessories for non-professional use.

 The standard for professional use high-visibility garments permits the manufacture of three classifications of garment.
 Each classification is based on minimum allowances for both fluorescent material and tape that can be used in making a garment.
-Additionally, two performance levels of tape are permitted.
-In many instances, buying authorities will only purchase garments that are manufactured using the highest performing ‘level 2’ tape which provides greater visibility, particularly at a distance (see table 1).
+The retro-reflective performance requirements for ‘separate performance’ tape (material intended to exhibit retro-reflective properties) and ‘combined performance’ tape (material intended to exhibit both background fluorescence and retro-reflective properties) are shown in table 1.

 |Observation angle||Entrance angle|